FoysalBinSelim/The-Planets/README.md

  Fetching and filtering data and set them up in html components using javascript.

 ## **Things I want to do.**
- - Use React,js to build teh whole thing
+ - Use React,js to build the whole thing
  - Make it device responsive